lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ### Combiner Function

-For reference, the KEM Combiner used in Composite KEM is:
+For reference, the KEM combiner used in Composite ML-KEM is:

 ~~~
 ss = KDF(mlkemSS || tradSS || tradCT || tradPK || Domain)